neilkidd/ror_sample_app/README.md

 ### TODO

-- Continue from Chapter 7.4.4 Test for a valid submission
+- Continue from Chapter 7.5 Deploy it